alfredoramosgarcia/alfredoramos.pro/src/pages/portfolio/projects/sanJuan.md

 ## 🧩 Features

 - Responsive and minimalist design
-- Dark mode aesthetic with mint green accents
-- Clean and reusable UI components
-- Ideal for portfolios, dashboards or tech landing pages
 - Modern typography and clear visual hierarchy
 - Developed with **Next JS**
 - Styled with **HTML** and **CSS**